Archrock and EnerVest Announce - GuruFocus.com

 HOUSTON, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Archrock, Inc. (NYSE:AROC, Financial) (“Archrock”) and EnerVest, Ltd. (“EnerVest”) announced today the successful completion of a field pilot of Archrock’s patent-pending methane capture technology on a United Production Partners (UPP) gathering facility in the Barnett Shale.
+01, 2022 (GLOBE NEWSWIRE) -- Archrock, Inc. (:AROC) (“Archrock”) and EnerVest, Ltd. (“EnerVest”) announced today the successful completion of a field pilot of Archrock’s patent-pending methane capture technology on a United Production Partners (UPP) gathering facility in the Barnett Shale.
 EnerVest is the contract operator for UPP.

 The field pilot comes following extensive testing of the technology in a lab setting.
 Archrock’s methane capture device is a solution for fugitive emissions reductions from compressor operations, including unit blowdowns and compressor packings.
 The device is a skid mounted solution for natural gas powered and electric motor driven compressor packages for both existing compression facilities as well as greenfield locations.